Rainbow-Dreamer/Ideal-Piano/User Manuals/English/User Instructions (Read me first!).md

 ## What should I pay attention to when playing with a MIDI keyboard?

 It is better to open Ideal Piano only after the MIDI keyboard is connected to the computer, or open Ideal Piano first, don't click the MIDI keyboard button, then connect the MIDI keyboard to the computer, then click the button, so as to make sure your MIDI keyboard can be detected properly in the software.
-If the MIDI keyboard still does not respond, then press `shift` on your computer keyboard to display the MIDI ports currently available on your computer, you can confirm the MIDI port number you need to use by the name of the corresponding device, then open `change_settings.exe` to change the value of `midi_device_id` to the one you want to use MIDI port number, then reopen Ideal Piano.
+If the MIDI keyboard still does not respond, then press `shift` on your computer keyboard to display the MIDI ports currently available on your computer, you can confirm the MIDI port number you need to use by the name of the corresponding device, then change the value of setting parameter `midi_device_id` to the one you want to use MIDI port number.

 ## Why can't Ideal Piano detect my MIDI keyboard?